 Here we are again.
-Another year has started and this is usually the time to set some goals for the coming year.
+Another year has started, and this is usually the time to set some goals for the coming year.
 Have you set your goal already?

-It’s difficult to find some reliable statistics about the success of setting goals and how many people do achieve what they set out to do.
+It’s challenging to find some reliable statistics about the success of setting goals and how many people do achieve what they set out to do.
 But I know out of my own experience that the success rate for reaching a goal is quite low.
 Many people I know have given up setting any goals at all.
 Their argument is often like:

 - There are too many things that get in the way anyway

 - I am glad if it doesn’t get worse

 - Life is too unpredictable to set realistic goals

 Sounds frustrating, and that is exactly what it is for many.
 Goals suppose to be motivating.
 Something you dream about, you want to achieve.
 It supposed to make you smile and get you up in the morning.